Aiden’s Journey With PDD & How I Became “A Special Needs Mom.”

 At the time I was thinking what the heck is Autism!
 I’ve never heard of it!

-Aiden’s symptoms were somewhat overwhelming to deal with at times for me.
+Aiden’s symptoms were somewhat overwhelming to deal with at times.

-Not only was he non-verbal, he was very hyper all the time, and he would also get sensory overload whenever we would go food shopping or take him in places with large crowds.
+Not only was he non-verbal, he was always very hyper, very active, and he would also get sensory overload.
+When I say sensory overload I’m talking about whenever we would go food shopping, or take him in places with large crowds, Aiden would just freak out.
 He would cover his ears screaming & crying.
 He would always throw these temper tantrums and we would try to help, but it was so difficult for him to communicate with us since he was not able to talk.

 When we would take him shopping it was too much for him to handle.
 Between the bright light, the colors, the people, the music, and the noises-it was just to overwhelming and over stimulating for him to handle.
 Which is why he would act out the way he did.
-And being non-verbal, all Aiden could do was cry & scream.
+Kicking, screaming, crying, covering his ears, etc. And being non-verbal, all Aiden could do was cry & scream.

-As a parent you feel helpless when your child goes through things like this!
+As a parent you feel helpless when your child goes through these things!
 I remember there were times I would cry myself to sleep every night, because I was so overwhelmed dealing with Aiden’s issues.
 I used to cry to God saying, “How could you give me a child like this!?
 You said you would NOT give me more than what I can handle, and I feel like I can’t handle this child!”

 But deep down I knew God gave Aiden to us for a reason!